Universal bound on microwave dissipation in superconducting circuits

 Our analysis, based on the most comprehensive dataset currently available in the literature, reveals an intrinsic upper limit to the coherence of quantum circuits for each superconducting material accessible with current technology.
-The dependence of quality factor on superfluid density allows us to identify niobium as the optimal material, exhibiting the highest superfluid density, as demonstrated by 3D cavities achieving record-long photon lifetimes on the order of seconds~\cite{Romanenko20}.
-Assuming resonant circuits operate at this upper limit, for widely used aluminum-based technology, or even tantalum, maximum coherence time will lag by an order of magnitude compared to niobium.
-Moreover, as our analysis shows, this limit originates from residual quasiparticles, substantial improvements in filtering~\cite{Serniak19,Vepsalainen2020,Mannila2021,Malevannaya2025}, gap engineering~\cite{Marchegiani22,pan2022,McEwen2024,Nho2025}, phonon trapping~\cite{Daddabbo_thesis,Monfardini16,Karatsu19,Henriques2019} and packaging~\cite{Cardani2023} will be essential to push this coherence limit further.
+Because this limit scales with $\sigma_2$, the material with the largest $\sigma_2$ --niobium-- defines the highest achievable coherence once all other loss mechanisms are removed.
+This empirical conclusion is validated experimentally: state-of-the-art Nb 3D cavities sit at the ultimate top-right end of the diagonal boundary and reach the largest quality factors reported~\cite{Romanenko20}.
+Furthermore, assuming ideal resonant circuits operating at this diagonal upper limit, that is, free of dielectric losses, widely used aluminum-based technology, and even tantalum, would exhibit maximum coherence times an order of magnitude below those attainable with niobium, due to their lower $\sigma_2$.
+Crucially, as our analysis shows that this limit originates from residual quasiparticles, substantial improvements in filtering~\cite{Serniak19,Vepsalainen2020,Mannila2021,Malevannaya2025}, gap engineering~\cite{Marchegiani22,pan2022,McEwen2024,Nho2025}, phonon trapping~\cite{Daddabbo_thesis,Monfardini16,Karatsu19,Henriques2019, Iaia2022, Yelton24} and packaging~\cite{Cardani2023} will be essential to push this coherence limit further.

-The above arguments assume effective mitigation of interface-related dissipation and do not account for substrate dissipation, which we identify as another limiting factor for 2D planar circuits.
-Addressing substrate dissipation will require progress on materials quality or the development of radically new architectures, such as substrate-free suspended circuits or on-chip 3D designs.
+Yet, the above arguments assume effective mitigation of interface-related dissipation and do not account for substrate dissipation, which we identify as another limiting factor for 2D planar circuits.
+Addressing substrate dissipation will require progress on materials quality or the development of radically new architectures, such as substrate-free suspended circuits~\cite{Pechenezhskiy2020} or on-chip 3D designs.